vimeo/psalm/docs/running_psalm/issues/MismatchingDocblockReturnType.md

 # MismatchingDocblockReturnType

-Emitted when an `@return` entry in a function’s docblock doesn’t match the function return typehint
+Emitted when an `@return` entry in a function’s docblock does not match the function return typehint

 ```php
 <?php